ssricardo/mockuplan/README.md

 The idea is inspired mainly by PlantUML.
-This is better explained in [References Page], along with other technologies from which this is inspired.
+This is better explained in [References Page](https://github.com/ssricardo/mockuplan/wiki/references), along with other technologies from which this is inspired.
 Take a look!

 ## How to use